-Appanoose Weekly Meals menu
+Appanoose Weekly meals menu

 Appanoose County Weekly Meals is an ecumenical/community organization that provides a free meal with fellowship on Monday evenings from 5-6 p.m. at Faith United Methodist Church on Highway 5 north of John Deere.

 The menu for Nov.
-18 is ham and beans, cheesy cauliflower soup, cornbread, relishes and angel food cake with chocolate pudding for dessert and milk, lemonade, tea, water or coffee to drink.
-Centerville Lion’s Club will host this meal.
+25 is turkey, mashed potatoes and gravy, dressing, green bean casserole, rolls, and pumpkin pie for dessert and milk, lemonade, tea, water or coffee to drink.
+Faith United Methodist Church will host this meal.
+This will be our Thanksgiving meal.

-If Centerville Schools are cancelled due to inclement weather, the weekly meal will not be served that evening.
+If Centerville Schools are canceled due to inclement weather, the weekly meal will not be served that evening.

 If you, your organization or church are looking to participate in a local hunger program, consider volunteering to help ACWM.
 For more information, call 641-437-1016.